Abu Zafar Obaidullah

-Abu Zafar Obaidullah (8 February 1934 – 19 March 2001) was a Bangladeshi poet and civil servant.
+Abu Zafar Obaidullah (Note: /bn/.) (/bn/; 8 February 1934 – 19 March 2001) was a Bangladeshi poet and civil servant.
 Two of his long poems, Aami-Kingbodontir-Kathaa Bolchi and Bristi O Shahosi Purush-er Jonyo Prarthona, have become famous since their first publication in the late 1970s.

 Early life and education

 On 8 February 1934 poet Abu Zafar Mohammad Obaidullah Khan was born in Baherchar-Kshudrakathi village under Babuganj upazila of Barisal District on 8 February 1934, in British India.
 He was the second son of Justice Abdul Jabbar Khan, a speaker of the Pakistan national assembly.
 His brothers include journalist Enayetullah Khan and politician Rashed Khan Menon.
 He received his primary education in Mymensingh town where his father Abdul Jabbar Khan was working as the district judge.
 In 1948, he passed the matriculation examination from the Mymensingh Zilla School.
 He passed the Intermediate in Arts examination as a student of the Dhaka College in 1950.
 He was then admitted into the University of Dhaka to study English and after securing B.A.
 (Honours) and M.A. degrees, he joined the same university in 1954 as a lecturer in the Department of English.
 He appeared in the Pakistan Superior Service Examinations and having stood second in the combined national merit list, he joined the Civil Service of Pakistan in 1957.